kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

         - Use the `tests/.ci` scripts to install the build dependencies
         - Build and install the Kata runtime
-        - Configure Kata to use containerd and for debug and confidential containers features to be enabled (including enabling console access to the kata-runtime, which should only be done in development)
+        - Configure Kata to use containerd and for debug and confidential containers features to be enabled (including enabling console access to the Kata guest shell, which should only be done in development)
         - Create, build and install a rootfs for the Kata hypervisor to use.
 For 'CCv0' this is currently based on Ubuntu 20.04 and has extra packages like `umoci` added.
         - Build the Kata guest kernel